 How to Master the Art of Making the Perfect Cup of Coffee

 Density.coffee gives you:

-Because as Lucia Solis says, “life’s too short to drink bad coffee
+As Lucia Solis says, “Life’s too short to drink bad coffee.”

+How to Master the Art of Making the Perfect Cup of Coffee